 First things first, what is caffeine and how is it produced?
 Caffeine is a natural stimulant that is most commonly found in coffee beans, tea leaves, and cocoa plants.
 These plants produce caffeine as a natural pesticide – that is why coffee beans that are grown in higher altitudes have lower caffeine content.

-The roasting process doesn’t affect a bean’s caffeine content; however, its density increases as it is being roasted.
-Beans that are roasted longer are less dense.
-This means for the same amount of coffee grounds, dark roasts are greater in mass than light roasts.
+The roasting process doesn’t affect a bean’s caffeine content; however, its density decreases as it is being roasted.
+Beans that are roasted longer are less dense and lighter in mass.
+This means for the same weight of coffee grounds, more coffee grounds are used for dark roasts than light roasts.
 This is why dark roasts tend to taste richer and toastier.

 French Press – 80 to 100 milligrams